Flanker-shyam/MyWhiteBoard/README.md

 # Whiteboard Application

 ### Description
-This is a collaborative whiteboard application built using React and TypeScript.
-It allows users to draw shapes, add text, and collaborate in real-time with their team members and creating new session or joining teh existing one.
+Introducing "DrawSync": an innovative collaborative whiteboard application crafted with React, TypeScript, and the powerful Fabric.js library.
+Dive into a seamless experience where users can unleash their creativity by effortlessly drawing shapes, adding text, and collaborating in real-time with their team members.
+With DrawSync, users can seamlessly create new sessions or join existing ones, fostering a dynamic environment for teamwork and brainstorming.
+Leveraging the robust WebSocket technology, DrawSync ensures instant synchronization of actions across all connected devices, enabling fluid collaboration and smooth interaction.
+Embrace the future of digital collaboration with DrawSync, where creativity knows no bounds and teamwork knows no limits.

 <img width="1439" alt="Screenshot 2024-03-12 at 2 03 56 PM" src="https://github.com/Flanker-shyam/MyWhiteBoard/assets/85950516/a2a419c4-14ec-4be4-99c6-b29b8cace1f7">